AEKEYS/Regression_CourseProject/README.md

 par(mar=c(4,4,1,1), oma=c(1,1,1,1), mfrow=c(1,1))
 ```

  +  Our first attempt models MPG as a function of weight and transmission.
-Controlling for weight, the transmission type is not a significant contributor to variation in fuel efficiency (p-value of transmission coefficient is high at 0.988).
-However, this model is dropped because transmission types are not evenly represented at all weight values (automatics are clustered at the heavier end), so linear relationships might be dubious.
+Controlling for weight, the transmission type does not appear to be a significant contributor to variation in fuel efficiency (p-value of transmission coefficient is high at 0.988).
+We notice, however, that transmission types are not evenly represented at all weight values (automatics are clustered at the heavier end), so this preliminary finding may be invalid.

 ```r